ehgp/realtime_crypto_arbitrage_bot/_sources/report.md.txt

 ## Comparing the Results of the Models

-After we finished our analysis, the results are compared between our models' performances and the existing repositories on github.
-For both triangular arbitrage model, and Bellman-Ford model our bots performed better than the existing models on github.
+After we finished our analysis, the results are compared between our models' performances and the existing repositories on GitHub.
+For both triangular arbitrage model, and Bellman-Ford model our bots performed better than the existing models on GitHub.
 The opportunities our bots found had higher profit margin.
 The only caveat is that these trades were not executed in a production setting.
 It was only attempted in a sandbox environment with fake currency.
 Below you can see the performance comparison with the maximum profit percentage achieved with both models.

 [![](/_static/result-model-comparison.jpeg)](https://github.com/ehgp/data_606_capstone/blob/main/docs/source/_static/result-model-comparison.jpeg)<br>
 **Figure 29** - Result Model Comparison of Performance